Casualtek/Asterisk-Recording-Uploader/README.md

 Simple Python __script__ to upload a new Asterisk recording to DropBox, and notify via Slack This sript does work with the API v2.

 Save your _ACCESS TOKEN_ in a environment variables.
-The access token can be obtained after you have created your application in the follow <a href="https://www.dropbox.com/developers", target="_blank"> link </a>
+The access token can be obtained after you have created your application in the follow <a href="https://www.dropbox.com/developers">link</a>.

 Open the script and replace ```<ACCESS_TOKEN_DROPBOX>```for the name of your environment variables.